abrac/abrac/README.md

 ### Hi there / Howzit / Hoe gaan dit / Molweni / നമസ്ക്കരം (Namaskaram) 👋🏽

 I'm a Mechatronics Engineer, hailing from the Eastern Cape in South Africa.
-My research is focussed on the Electric Vehicles, and I am currently investigating the feasibility of *electrifying* minibus taxis (the leading form of public transport) in Sub-Saharan Africa.
+My research is focussed on Electric Vehicles, and I am currently investigating the feasibility of *electrifying* minibus taxis (the leading form of public transport) in Sub-Saharan Africa.

 My favourite programming languages:
 - Python